Earth Notes: On Website Technicals (2020-03)Updated 2022-10-23 15:00 GMT.

 I have just tried the current Firefox Beta (75.0b2) and it is clearly responding to

 loading=lazy.
 Firefox is much more aggressively lazy, and therefore likely more bandwidth efficient, than Chrome.
-Firefox 75 beta is apparently not loading lazy images until they just enter the viewport (not thousands of pixels below it à la Chrome 80).
+Firefox 75 beta is apparently not loading lazy images until they just enter the viewport (vs thousands of pixels below it à la Chrome 80).
 That seems acceptable, though appears to create some jank of its own.

 2020-03-08: Performance Micro-optimisations

-First, I've put the
+First, I have put the

 src attribute last in the